-The first mill at this site was built around 1790 and was powered by a small waterwheel.
-The mill began life producing cotton, but over the years it would be expanded and used to manufacture a whole range of products.
-The original mill was greatly enlarged into a five story building, incorporating a cast iron frame for strength.
-In 1850 one of the largest waterwheels in the North West was put into place.
-This wheel was a breast shot design meaning the water came in level with the axle and then dropped down to turn the wheel.
-It one of the last waterwheels to be built in our region.
+The original mill was greatly enlarged into a five-storey building, incorporating a cast iron frame for strength.
+In 1850, one of the largest waterwheels in the North West was put into place.
+This wheel was a breast shot design, meaning the water came in level with the axle and then dropped down to turn the wheel.
+It was one of the last waterwheels to be built in our region.

 Parking: Burrs Country Park has a free car park, and the site is also free to visit.

 Burrs Country Park leaflet (2006).
 Available online as a pdf

 Burrs Country Park Strategy 2015-2029.
 Published 2015, available online as a pdf.

 On site interpretation boards, Bury Metro Development Services Department

 burrsandcalrows.com.
 Mark Fletcher a local archaeologist has written a number of interesting articles centred around the history of Burrs.
 It is well worth a visit, offering a wealth of knowledge on the area.

 pastscape.org.uk.
 Page on Higher Woodhill Mill